 Step 2: Close All Business and Tax Accounts

 Vermont LLCs are not required to acquire a tax clearance certificate before dissolving.
 While this is true, it is nevertheless critical to ensure that there isn't anything still owed on behalf of the Limited Liability Company before the date of dissolution.
 Doing so prevents any tax obligations from being unfulfilled and risks fines or other penalties, like a Notice of Federal Tax Lien or a Notice of State Tax Lien.

-Some of the common taxes that a Vermont LLC may owe are:
+Some of the common taxes that an LLC may owe are: